n-elie7/alu-shell/permissions/README.md

 This command that sets the mode of the file hello the same as olleh’s mode.
 ## chmod a+X * command
 This command add to all users execute permission, but only to directories.
+## mkdir -m 751 my_dir command
+This command create new directory and sets its permission to 751.